-Discover history: <clipperheritagetrail.com> Free downloadable tours, brochures, maps and free mobile apps.
-An American Association of State and Local History Merit Award Winner in 2014.
+Discover history: <clipperheritagetrail.com> Free downloadable tours, brochures, maps and free smart phone tours.
+An American Association of State and Local History Merit Award Winner.

 Events are all free unless otherwise indicated.

 Saturday, July 27 and Saturday, August 3 – 10 am to 6 pm. *Can You Find Us – Oak Hill Cemetery Scavenger Hunt.
 Brown and State Streets.
 Over 50 gravesites will be labeled – ministers, benefactors, sea captains including Francis B. Todd who was buried in a rum barrel, artists, and the burial site of Anna Jaques, the benefactor of our local hospital.
 Stop at the Ellen T. Brown Chapel for a list of names (bring a pen or pencil).
 Great activity for families and children!
 Free drawing – win Ghlee’s award winning book Tiptoe Through the Tombstones, Oak Hill Cemetery.

 Saturday, July 27 – Saturday, August 3, 10:00 – 5:00 PM. *Merrimack Valley Ship Model Club Exhibition.
 Unitarian Universalist Church, Lower Level, 28 Pleasant Street.
 The Merrimack Valley Ship Model Club will exhibit a wide range and variety of ship models displaying tiny miniatures, and modest rowing craft in contrast with ocean going vessels.
 MVSMC members will be at the exhibit demonstrating modeling techniques and sharing background stories about the models on display.